Nemours Biomedical Research

 Dr. Bradfield is our Cancer Control Champion for Florida, and committee member of our Community Clinical Oncology Program.
-Dr. Bradfield is an assistant professor of Pediatrics at Mayo School of Medicine and Associate Division Chief at Nemours Children’s Clinic, Jacksonville.
+Dr. Bradfield is an assistant professor of Pediatrics at Mayo School of Medicine and Associate Division Chief at Nemours Children's Specialty Care, Jacksonville.
 He has been the Cancer Committee Chairman in Jacksonville for many years, emphasizing quality of care with improved outcomes.
 His main research focus is in cancer control, currently serving as the Study Principal Investigator for a Suncoast Research Base cancer study.

-A nationally recognized expert in pediatric bleeding disorders, Dr. Gauger has been at Nemours Children’s Clinic, Jacksonville since 2000.
+A nationally recognized expert in pediatric bleeding disorders, Dr. Gauger has been at Nemours Children's Specialty Care, Jacksonville since 2000.
 She is an Assistant Professor of Pediatrics at the University of Florida Medical School.
 She also serves as the Medical Director of the Hemophilia Treatment Center and is very active with the national and state Hemophilia Foundations.
 Dr. Gauger’s primary areas of interest are in hemostasis (a process which causes bleeding to stop), sickle cell disease thrombosis (blood clots in sickle cell patients), and benign hematology (the study of blood, blood-forming organs, and blood diseases).

-Dr. Joyce has been with Nemours Children’s Clinic, Jacksonville since 1990 and has run our hematopoietic stem cell transplantation (HSCT) program since 1994.
+Dr. Joyce has been with Nemours Children's Specialty Care, Jacksonville since 1990 and has run our hematopoietic stem cell transplantation (HSCT) program since 1994.
 He currently serves as both the overall program director and director of the pediatric Blood and Marrow Transplantation Program of the Mayo Clinic, Nemours Children’s Clinic, and Wolfson Children’s Hospital.
 He’s also served as the Chair of the Institutional Review Board (IRB), which ensures that safe research protocols are followed and that participants are protected for the Baptist Health Care System since 2004.
 Dr. Joyce’s interests include stem cell and umbilical cord blood transplantation.

-At our Nemours Children’s Hospital and Nemours Children’s Clinic, Orlando, Dr. Nagasubramanian is the division chief of Pediatric Hematology-Oncology for our clinic, and has a distinguished history in cancer care and research.
+At our Nemours Children’s Hospital and Nemours Children's Specialty Care, Orlando, Dr. Nagasubramanian is the division chief of Pediatric Hematology-Oncology for our clinic, and has a distinguished history in cancer care and research.
 He is a member of the COG voting body, and serves as the Site Lead Investigator for our Orlando site.

 At Nemours Children’s Clinic, Pensacola, Dr. Schwartz, MD is our Principal Investigator.
 He is a Clinical Assistant Professor of Pediatrics for Florida State University and serves as Center Director for the Florida Association of Pediatric Tumor Programs.
 He serves on many committees for Nemours and for Sacred Heart Hospital.
 He is also a member of the COG voting body.